blinded93/blinded93.github.io/_posts/2018-03-24-rails_app_-_assessment.markdown

 I will not say that it was easy.
 In fact, it was the most difficult one yet.

 Going into those first few “rails g…..” commands, stubbing out the models and frame of my application, I had no idea how deep I would be in the end.
-As I’m writing this, reflecting on the things that I learned and had to teach myself in order to complete this project, my 6 year-old step-daughter walks into the room and demands I get her lunch this instant!
+As I’m writing this, reflecting on the things that I learned and had to teach myself in order to complete this project, my 6 year-old daughter walks into the room and demands I get her lunch this instant!

 Anyways…